10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 • “We minimise fees and taxes.”

-• “We rebalance annually or when allocations drift by X%.”
+• “We rebalance annually or when allocations drift by a defined threshold.”

 • “We avoid timing the market.”